emu-russia/breaks/HDL/Framework/Icarus/Readme.md

 ## How to use

 - Download Icarus Verilog.
-- Run run_apu.bat
+- Run run_xxx.bat
-- Open apu_waves.vcd in GTKWave
+- Open waves.vcd in GTKWave
 - Think, scratch your head, fix bugs, redo everything